 This subject is concerned with learning about a broad range of technologies through design and involves practical experiences of designing, making, evaluating, using computers, communicating and managing time & resources.

-For the purposes of this subject, design is the concept which links human ingenuity to selected activities in order to meet needs and find solutions.
-This link can be achieved through existing or new technologies.
-Also, for the purpose of this subject, technology is the know-how and creative process that may assist people to utilise tools, resources and systems to solve problems.
+For the purpose of this subject, technology is the know-how and creative process that may assist people to utilise tools, resources and systems to solve problems.

-Of the allocated periods per fortnight, students spend a majority of periods in the practical rooms, one period in the Computer Laboratory and one period in the Technical Drawing Rooms.
+Of the allocated periods per fortnight, students spend a majority of periods in the practical rooms, two periods in the Computer Laboratories and one period in the Technical Drawing rooms.

-Accounting for the facilities available in this school, the main materials we use are Timber and Plastics in the construction of various projects such as a Chess Board Cabinet & Side table.
+Due to the facilities available in this school, the main materials we use are Timber and Plastic in the construction of various projects such as a Chess Board Cabinet and bedside table.
 The non practical component involves the traditional and CAD drawings of the project, spreadsheet costing and management techniques.

 Design & Technology (Accelerated)